shadowsocks/Shadowsocks-Net/README.md

  Socks5 generally only do two things: 1. negotiation, 2. forwarding.
 Shadowsocks-Net tries to make developing Shadowsocks in C# more enjoyable and easier.
 <br/>

-_Master branch is a standard implementation of Shadowsocks.
+_Master branch is a classical implementation of Shadowsocks.
 The [pluggable-tunnel](https://github.com/shadowsocks/Shadowsocks-Net/tree/pluggable-tunnel) branch has a slightly different architecture, which gives flexibility to integrate multiplexed tunnels._